cathlagare/cathlagare.github.io/_pages/publications.md

 - **Lagare, C.**, Coronel, R., Cruz, F., Narisma, G. T., Villafuerte, M., & Tibay, J. (2022).
 Impacts of planetary boundary layer parameterization in RegCM4.
 7 on the intensity and structure of simulated tropical cyclones over the Philippines.
 Climate Dynamics, 59(9), 2915-2928.

-## Selected Conference Presentations
+# Selected Conference Presentations

 ### 2024
 - **Lagare, C.**,  Ito, J., Torri, G., Yamazaki, T., (2024, December) Cold Surge Vortices and Their Relation to Tropical Heavy Rainfall During MJO.
-Poster presentation at the American Geophysical Union Meeting (AGU24), USA.
+Poster presentation at the American Geophysical Union Meeting (AGU), USA.
 - **Lagare, C.**, Yamazaki, T., Ito, J. (2024, July) Climatological Characteristics of Mesoscale Convective Systems in the Philippines.
 Poster presentation at the 4th Workshop on Convective Organization and Precipitation Extremes (WCO4), Italy.
 - **Lagare, C.**, Yamazaki, T., Ito, J. (2024, May) Climatological Characteristics of Mesoscale Convective Systems in the Philippines.
 Oral presentation at the Japan Geoscience Union Meeting (JpGU), Japan.